jieunkim1211/academic-kickstart/content/authors/admin/_index.md

 Welcome!
 I am a postdoctoral fellow at the University of Pennsylvania, Center for the Study of Contemporary China and will be an assistant professor at NYU Shanghai beginning in the Fall of 2022.
 I received my Ph.D. in political science from the University of California, Berkeley.
 My research focuses on local government accountability and transparency in China.

 Please find my CV [here](https://www.dropbox.com/s/nkxcizdig70o3by/Kim.Jieun_CV.pdf?dl=0).
-You can reach me at kimjieun@berkeley.edu.
+You can reach me at kimjieun@sas.upenn.edu.